 After 2.5 months I couldn‘t take it anymore.
 It looked awful!
 And when I brushed my hair a lot of grease and dust that got stuck in my greasy hair stuck to the brush too.
 Ughh….
 I had never had that kind of greasy hair before.
 And I needed up to two months to get my hair to act normal again.
 A lot of soap, shampoo bars, vinegar rinse and then finally rye flour when I went back to Canada (I couldn’t find plastic free rye flour in Mexico).

-So no, I guess I won't try that again :D
+So no, I guess I won’t try that again 😀

 Ariana from the blog “Paris to go” who has great hair with water only, told me afterwards that while water only shows great success if you have thick hair, water only might not be the solution for thin hair.

-So I just I just stick to rye flour for now.
+So I just I just stick to rye flour or shampoo bars for now.
 But if you like to read more about the water only hair routine check out Arianas blog for that. -> How to start water only hair washing

 I actually never researched why rye flour is such a good alternative, but a few days ago somebody asked and I didn’t know, so I started to do some research.

 - rye flour is filled with vitamins, proteins and minerals.

 - it contains all of the Vitamin B’s, Vitamin E, Omega 3 fatty acids and phytonutrients such as: saponins, plant sterols, phytic acid, etc. which are great in helping the hair with regeneration, regrowth and skin regulation (you can basically use the rye flour as a face mask or for the whole body too)